-You will have more opportunities to find a job in trade if you come from one of Germany's main economic partners i.e. France, the United-States, Italy and the United-Kingdom.
+You will have more opportunities to find a job in a trade if you come from one of Germany's main economic partners i.e. France, the United States, Italy and the United Kingdom.

-If you are graduated from a Business School, you are advised to participate in the V.I.E International Internship Programme, especially if you would like to work in the commercial sector.
+If you graduated from a Business School, you can participate in the V.I.E International Internship Program, especially if you would like to work in the commercial sector.

-Web developers and engineers are greatly prized profiles in German companies.
+Web developers and engineers are highly valued profiles in German companies.